slt9351/IDS2024F/Quiz/1/README.md

 Optimization
 Simulations
 Bayesian
 26. Name three major modern pillars of science.
 (Hint: Consult our lecture notes)
+Experiment, theory, and computation+data
 27. Name three major modern applications of computational and data sciences.
 (Hint: Consult our lecture notes)
+Data scientist, data analyst, and data engineer.
 28. Name the three major components of the field of Data Science?
 (Hint: Consult our lecture notes)
+coding, stats, and domain
 29. You are hopefully on track to become a Data Scientist.
 Recalling our discussion in class, how would you best define a Data Scientist?
 (Hint: Check, your answer to the previous question, consult our lecture notes and recall our detailed class discussion on data scientist as someone who knows more or less of certain topics compared to other scientists.)
+   a data scientist is someone who can use data to create something in any way.
 30. Extra Credit.
 What is the difference between a relative and an absolute file path?
+    An absolute path has a direct path from the original file whereas a relative path is a path from any other file.
 Which one is more appropriate to use in your GitHub projects?
 Why?
+Relative paths are more approporate since they are easier to track.

-31. Extra Credit.
+32. Extra Credit.
 Write down the Git command that lists all Git commands for you (Hint: See the lecture notes)

-32. Extra Credit.
+33. Extra Credit.
 What does the Linux Bash terminal command cd ~ do?
 (Hint: Recall our class discussions on what ~ means.)